python/mypy/docs/source/type_narrowing.rst

 ==============

-This section is dedicated to  several type narrowing techniques which are supported by Mypy.
+This section is dedicated to  several type narrowing techniques which are supported by mypy.

-What is type narrowing?
-It is an operation of telling type checking that some broader type is actually more specific.
+Type narrowing is when you convince a type checker that a broader type is actually more specific, for instance, that an object of type ``Shape`` is actually of the narrower type ``Square``.

 Type narrowing expressions